kocsismate/php-di-container-benchmarks/README.md

 - `region`: it is "eu-central-1" by default, but you should choose the closest one to your area
 - `instance_type`: it is "C5.large" by default (this instance type is out of the scope of the free tier!)

-Finally, you have to copy your private key in the "build/infrastructure/config" directory with a name which matches the `ssh_private_key` setting.
+Finally, you have to copy your private key in the "build/infrastructure/config" directory with a name that matches the one defined in the `ssh_private_key` setting.

 Now, you are ready to go: